Menu

 Success!

-Key Insight: > A good router does one thing: read state and return a string.
-No API calls, no writes, no side effects.
+Key Insight: > Keep routers pure.
+They read state and hand back a string.
+No state changes, no API calls, no side effects.
 Nodes do the work.
-Routers just pick the path.
+Routers just pick what fires next.

-Example: a document review pipeline.
-After intake, a grammar checker and a fact checker run side by side.
-Their outputs merge, and the document gets published.
+Here’s a doc review flow.
+After intake, a grammar pass and a fact pass both run at the same time.
+Their outputs merge, and the doc gets shipped.

 python